roman-milk/roman-milk.github.io/stockingTales.md

  Another text:

  I can leave you alone.
 But that will mean I am putting these pictures on the internet.
 Maybe creating a website.
-Report_Story #2